rajdhage2104/Github-Python-ECS/README.md

 - **EC2 Launch Type ECS Cluster**: Create an ECS cluster with EC2 instances through the AWS console
 - **EC2 Instance(s)**: Launch EC2 instances with the ECS-optimized AMI and register them to your cluster
-- **ECS Task Definition**: Use the provided `task-definition.json` as a reference when creating your task definition in the AWS console
 - **ECS Service**: Create a service through the AWS console to run and maintain your tasks
 - **ECR Repository**: Create an ECR repository through the AWS console to store your Docker images

+The task definition is automatically created and updated by the CI/CD pipeline.

 ### 2. EC2 Instance Setup for ECS